 Here is another one of the latest social media trends: social media plays a huge role across the entire purchase journey of a consumer.

-The passive consumption aside, consumers are also adopting a proactive approach to discover new products.
-Statistics show 43 percent of consumers research products online through social media networks (GlobalWebIndex, 2019).
+But passive consumption aside, consumers are also adopting a proactive approach to discovering new products.
+Statistics show that nearly two out of every three (64%) consumers research new brands and products online through social media networks in general (GlobalWebIndex, 2022).

 And there is an age trend to this as well: younger generations tend to look up products on social media more often than the older generation.